ZALA Presented Unmanned Surface Vessels for the First Time at the FLEET 2026 Defence show

 At the International Maritime Defence Show "Fleet" 2026, ZALA presented two modifications of the KAMA multifunctional unmanned surface vessel.
 The systems are designed for civil missions.
 The KAMA USVs can carry out hydrographic surveys, perform environmental monitoring, and detect illegal discharges and pollution.
 They can also become a key tool for patrol missions, protection of water areas, emergency and rescue operations, and cargo delivery.

-Endurance reaches 12 hours, with a speed of 12 knots (22.2 km/h), while stable position holding is maintained in sea state conditions of up to 3 points.
-The KAMA USV is capable of operating at a distance of 700 km and carrying a payload of 600 kg.
-The system is equipped with thermal imaging cameras and an automatic return function in case of communication loss.
-The prospects of this direction are beyond doubt.
-Compared with UAVs, unmanned surface vessels offer significantly greater endurance, range, and payload capacity.
-The latter is especially critical during rescue or research operations.
+The autonomy reaches 12 hours, the speed is 12 knots (22.2 km/h), and a stable position hold is maintained in seas up to Beaufort force 3.
+The maximum speed is 30 knots.
+The BEC «KAMA» can travel up to 700 km and carry a payload of 600 kg.
+Thermal imaging cameras and automatic return upon loss of communication are provided.
+The prospects for this direction are undeniable.
+Compared to UAVs, uncrewed surface vessels have significantly greater autonomy, range, and carrying capacity.
+The latter is particularly critical for rescue or research operations.

 Thus, ZALA continues to consistently expand its line of unmanned solutions for all environments.
 Earlier, the company presented its universal ground robotic platformfor the first time, and now it is strengthening its expertise in the maritime segment.